C-Accel-CRIPT/cript-excel-uploader/docs/filling out config.md

 <small>
-   <a href="https://criptapp.org/security/">Security Settings</a> under the profile icon dropdown
+   <a href="https://criptapp.org/security/" target="_blank">Security Settings</a> under the profile icon dropdown
 </small>

 <br>

 To get your token:

-1. please visit your <a href="https://criptapp.org/security/">Security Settings</a> under the profile icon dropdown on the top right
+1. please visit your <a href="https://criptapp.org/security/" target="_blank">Security Settings</a> under the profile icon dropdown on the top right
 2. Click on the <b>copy</b> button next to the API Token to copy it to clipboard
 3. Now you can paste it into the token section of config.yaml